OCCUPATIONAL HEALTH AND SAFETY

-In recent years, Thai Union has prioritized developing an Environmental, Occupational Health and Safety (EH&S) Management System within the company.
+In recent years, Thai Union has prioritized developing the foundation of an Environmental, Occupational Health and Safety (EHS) Management System within the company.
 Implementation of Thai Union EHS Protocols ensures every Thai Union workplace operates under the same minimum EHS requirements.
-We systematically integrate EHS&En considerations into our business processes to overcome any challenges to building a safe workplace, and to mitigate the risk of injuries and fatalities.
+We systematically integrate Environmental, Occupational Health and Safety considerations into our business processes to overcome any challenges of building a safe workplace, and mitigate the risk of injuries and fatalities

 ‘Trustworthy safety’ is central to every Thai Union workplace.
 We strive to provide safe working conditions for all our workforces and recognize that to achieve our ultimate goal of zero accidents, our daily actions – whether at processing factories, at shrimp farms or in offices – require diligent planning and management.

-In 2017, our efforts to reduce our greenhouse gas emissions, and waste to landfill exceeded our targets as we continuously promoted, initiated and implemented the environmental and greenhouse gas accounting, audits and mitigation projects.
-We reduced our greenhouse gas intensity emissions by 11.43%, or about 55,489,695 kg CO2 equivalent., and reduced our water and waste to landfill by 1.40% and 34.94%, respectively, compared with 2016.
-The financial savings for Thai Union from these environmental reduction programs were more than USD 1.69 million.
+In 2018, we reduced our greenhouse gas intensity emissions by 10.34 percent, or about 58,002 Ton CO2 equivalent., and reduced our water and waste to landfll by 9.66 percent and 46.97 percent, respectively, compared with 2016.
+The financial savings for Thai Union from these environmental reduction programs were more than USD 10 million.

 SOLAR ENERGY GENERATION PROJECT ON PLANT ROOFTOP (SUN SEEKER PROJECT)